influxdata/telegraf/plugins/inputs/dcos/README.md

 ### Measurements & Fields

-Below are enumerated metrics returned by version 1.9 of DC/OS.
-See [DC/OS Metrics Reference](https://dcos.io/docs/1.9/metrics/reference//) for description of those metrics.
+Below are enumerated the metrics returned by version 1.9 of DC/OS.
+See [DC/OS Metrics Reference](https://dcos.io/docs/1.9/metrics/reference//) for a description of those metrics.
-Note, please, that the official documentation differs a bit with comparision of what it actually provided by DC/OS system:
+Please note that the official documentation differs a bit in comparision with what is actually provided by the DC/OS system:

-- Container metrics are described with underscores in name in the docs, but they are sent with the dot character words separator
+- Container metrics are described with underscores in their names in the docs, but they are sent with the dot character words separator
 - Fields described in the Dimensions section are in fact sent as container metrics, whereas the real dimensions (tags) are container_id, framework_id, etc

 #### Node (Agent) metric fields